ethyca/fides/docs/fides/docs/language/resources/overview.md

 ---

-## Policies
+## Policy

-Policies group together sets of privacy rules into a single resource.
-These are the resources that systems and registries will be evaluated against.
+A policy combines a set of privacy rules.
+Your system and registry resources are evaluated against your policies to ensure compliance.

 **Example Manifest**